top of page

 An adult male American Goldfinch loves to eat Safflower on a Tube Feeder from Wild Birds Unlimited.

 Warblers are carnivores and love to eat live insects, spiders, caterpillars, dried mealworms and even suet cakes.
 The shape of their beak is narrower and longer than that of a finch.
 In contrast, finches have wider, taller beaks made for cracking open seed shells.
-Take a look at the photos below of Warblers we’ve seen and you’ll quickly see the difference when you look at finches in the future!
+Take a look at the photos below of some of the Warblers we’ve seen so far at our feeder and you’ll quickly see the difference when you look at finches in the future!

 A pair of Yellow-rumped warblers grab a bite to eat before migrating.

-A pair of Yellow-rumped warblers grab a bite to eat before migrating South for the Winter.
+A pair of Yellow-Rumped Warblers grab a bite to eat before migrating further South for the Winter.

 An adult male Yellow-rumped Warbler with breeding plumage growing in, Early Spring